Niajnm/Android-Imcome_Expense_analysis/README.md

 # Android-Imcome_Expense_analysis

-This project includes some features like medicine time alarm, alarm with prescription, blood pressure calculates analysis(include pie chart), doctors profile, yoga assistant, and world health news.
+This project includes some features like income expense calculation, storing data category-wise, and can see the overview with a pie chart.
 The App uses Kotlin.

 ### Note
 After installing the app you must give the "External Storage" permission